 The member's declaration is in clear conflict with the SIPP application form.
-As a minimum, these contradictions should have alerted Options to the possibility that Mr G may very well have been given advice - and therefore further steps to clarify this were required.
+As a minimum, these contradictions should have alerted Options to the possibility that Mr T may very well have been given advice - and therefore further steps to clarify this were required.
 I know that Options considers this to be a simple clerical error.
 But I think that the fact that there are conflicting statements in the documentation just lends to the assertion that Options' attention to detail was lacking in so far as what was happening between its clients and Caledonian went.
+I also note that the FPI application signed on behalf of Options' trustees clearly indicates that the documentation was signed, and advice was given, in the UK.

-If Options had undertaken a reasonable level of due diligence it should have been aware that there was a significant risk that advice had been given to Mr G to transfer his pension by Caledonian.
+If Options had undertaken a reasonable level of due diligence it should have been aware that there was a significant risk that advice had been given to Mr T to transfer his pension by Caledonian.
 Similarly, the available evidence also shows that Options should have concluded at the start of its relationship with Caledonian that it may be providing advice as to the benefits of transferring pensions.

-In addition, the certificate of non-solicitation document which was likely signed by Caledonian will have recorded that:
+In addition, the certificate of non-solicitation document signed by Caledonian recorded that: